Adrienne Washington

 Investigative Journalist | Multimedia Reporter | Storyteller for Impact

 Using tools such as Adobe Suite, along with AP Style, data analysis, and narrative reporting, I have produced original work for various local and national outlets, including The Los Angeles Times, The Seattle Times, The Associated Press, ABC News, and MSNBC.
-I am currently open to both freelance and full-time opportunities in journalism, communications, and media strategy.
+(Fred J. Field/The Maine Monitor)

 I’ve curated a selection of my most recent and memorable work as an investigative journalist.
-My goal is to produce meaningful work that positively reflects and impacts the communities I cover.
+My goal is to produce meaningful work that reflects and impacts the communities I cover.
 These articles highlight my ability to explain complex topics to the public while also determining factual and important information.

 Portfolio

 Adrienne Washington (left) interviewing Barry County Sheriff and CSPOA board member Dar Leaf at the National Sheriff's Association Conference in Grand Rapids, Michigan, for "In the Sheriff We Trust."
-It was a reporting priority for our team to secure an on-camera, in-person interview with a key source of our investigation and a main priority as the lead field reporter to pursue.
+It was a reporting priority for our team to secure an on-camera, in-person interview with a key source of our investigation, and a main priority as the lead field reporter to pursue.
+(Albert Serna Jr./Howard Center for Investigative Journalism)